Dusseldorf Delights: A Symphony of Art, History, and Sunny Days Straddling the Rhine River

 Aquazoo Lobbecke Museum

-This is an impressive place which gets together the best of a natural history museum with the best samples of the marine species, all on hold under one roof.
-I did not stop thinking about how much my son would have enjoyed this visit in particular.
+This is an impressive place that seamlessly combines the best of a natural history museum with exquisite displays of marine species, all housed under one roof.
+Throughout the visit, I couldn’t help but think about how much my son would have enjoyed this particular experience.

 Dusseldorf April 2019 - Jenny Rojas - Jennyskyisthelimit (64)

-The only problem is that all the labelling around the species was only in German, nothing in English.
+The only hiccup was that all the labelling around the species was exclusively in German, with no information available in English.

 Kunstammlung Nordrhein-Westfalen o better known as K21:

-This building was, until 1988 the seat of the Parliament of North Rhine-Westphalia.
-Four wings with numerous arcades border the structure’s core area, a large plaza.
-This is undeniably a contemporary museum building with both history and character.
-The whole area, which is comprised of a hall for temporary exhibitions on the ground floor and the upper galleries cover an area of 5300 m² of art space!
+Until 1988, this building served as the seat of the Parliament of North Rhine-Westphalia.
+It features four wings with numerous arcades surrounding the core plaza.
+Undoubtedly, it is a contemporary museum building infused with both history and character.
+The entire space, comprising a hall for temporary exhibitions on the ground floor and upper galleries, spans an impressive 5300 m² of art space!

 What a delightful museum!
-We even had the chance to experience first-hand a piece of real art.
-We climbed along a real piece of art by Thomas Saraceno, an Argentinean artist.
-The exhibition called “In Orbit” which was a both a wonderful and yet an anxious experience!
+We even had the chance to experience a piece of real art first-hand.
+We climbed along an actual piece of art by Thomas Saraceno, an Argentinean artist.
+The exhibition, called “In Orbit,” provided both a wonderful and somewhat anxious experience!

-As we entered the area, we could not avoid being a bit edgy CLICK ME, despite me trying to convince myself this was a piece of cake and tried to act as natural as possible.
-As I went down, I could clearly feel the movements of others through the many vibrations.
-Thank goodness, I never looked down, otherwise, I would have been terrified.
-Paola was braver than me on that! in orbit was strategically perceived and arranged by Saraceno together with engineers, architects, and biologists from 2011 to 2013 to create a spatial condition with meticulous precision, resembling a structure of a spider’s web.
+As we entered the area, we couldn’t help but feel a bit edgy, despite my attempts to convince myself that this was a piece of cake and to act as natural as possible.
+While descending, I could distinctly feel the movements of others through the numerous vibrations.
+Thank goodness, I never looked down; otherwise, I would have been terrified.
+Paola was braver than me in that regard!
+“In Orbit” was strategically conceived and arranged by Saraceno, along with engineers, architects, and biologists, from 2011 to 2013 to create a spatial condition with meticulous precision, resembling the structure of a spider’s web.

 City Grazing:

-Next morning, I set up for a two-hour walk while Paolita was sleeping graciously.
-While at it, I encountered a pleasant surprise, it was a sunny day, I mean it! a proper sunny day of spring, so I had the blessing to experiment out various observations of local people, many families pushing their bikes everywhere, while many others enjoyed in serenity their picnic ashore the river bank.
-Truly an inspiring city view.
+The next morning, I embarked on a two-hour walk while Paolita was still happily asleep.
+During this time, I encountered a delightful surprise it was a sunny day, I mean a proper sunny day of spring!
+I had the blessing to observe various aspects of local life, witnessing many families pushing their bikes around, while others enjoyed serene picnics along the riverbank.
+It truly offered an inspiring city view.

 Enjoyably, I discovered that City grazing is an early stage project that has been developed to inspire a sustainable way of managing weed in urban areas.
 I found it bizarre at first, the more I looked at it the more bizarre I found it, yet I thought it was a fantastic idea.
 City grazing is an innovative and sustainable lifestyle, which functions as an ecological solution to weed control, where goats and sheep are borrowed to the naturally clear public and private land.